How to integrate Ashby MCP with LlamaIndex

 List Job PostingsRetrieve a list of job postings.

-List Job TemplatesRetrieve a list of job templates.
+List Job TemplatesRetrieve a list of all job templates from Ashby ATS.

 List LocationsRetrieve a list of all locations.